Key takeaways

 Liquid asset secured financing is a flexible line of credit secured by eligible assets in one or more of your investment accounts.

-“In times of economic uncertainty and market volatility, providing clients access to cash without disrupting their investment goals is important.”
+“Regardless of market fluctuations or interest rate changes, providing clients access to cash without disrupting their investment goals is important.”

 Vivian Chow, senior vice president and regional banking manager at U.S. Bank